#HumansofCYTulsa: remembering and respecting Native American Heritage Month

 I grew up and was educated in a rural Oklahoma school district severely lacking in student resources.
 The Cherokee Nation was there to help bridge the gap of support for Native students when the district fell short.

 My mother served on the board of the local Johnson O’Malley Program, which celebrated and supported students of Native American citizenship.
 Johnson O’Malley offered programming designed to promote Native language learning, academic well-being, and dropout prevention.
 Most importantly, this program taught Native American students cultural literacy and the importance of preserving Tribal traditions.

-Indigenous communities have faced genocide, injustice, and continuous oppression.
-Despite our struggle, they continuously emphasize the importance of community, tradition, and service.
-I have benefitted greatly from these lessons, and from the educational support offered by the Cherokee Nation.
-I choose to serve now with City Year in order to relay these lessons, and to uplift students as I’ve been uplifted.”
+Indigenous communities have faced genocide, injustice and continuous oppression.
+Despite our struggle, they continuously emphasize the importance of community, tradition and service.
+I have benefited greatly from these lessons, and from the educational support offered by the Cherokee Nation.
+I choose to serve now with City Year in order to relay these lessons, and to uplift students as I’ve been uplifted.

-Knowing, respecting & reflecting on our Oklahoma history is important to us, and we know it’s also important to our students & community too.
-City Year Tulsa is proud of each of our AmeriCorps members’ cultural heritage & the rich diversity that brings to our organization & work. #makebetterhappen #NativeAmericanHeritageMonth
+Knowing, respecting and reflecting on our Oklahoma history is important to us, and we know it’s also important to our students and community, too.
+City Year Tulsa is proud of each of our AmeriCorps members’ cultural heritage and the rich diversity that brings to our organization and work. #makebetterhappen #NativeAmericanHeritageMonth

 When you've been a part of something greater than yourself it's impossible to return to business as usual.
 I knew...Read more about Choosing a life of service: from Peace Corps to City Year

 While working on her City Year application, Jessica Butay reached the question: 'Where would you like to apply to serve?'...Read more about Adventure awaits when you serve in Tulsa